Jump to:

 Supplemental assessment tools

-No less than 12 sets of criteria have been published for CIDP,11, 13-17 including the well-known Asbury and Cornblath electrodiagnostic criteria for demyelination11 and the American Academy of Neurology research criteria for CIDP, known for its high specificity.
-The 2010 Joint Task Force of the European Federation of Neurological Societies/Peripheral Nerve Society (EFNS/PNS) developed both clinical and electrodiagnostic guidelines designed to more appropriately balance specificity and sensitivity to the clinical arena.11
+No less than 12 sets of criteria have been published for CIDP,11,13-17 including the Asbury and Cornblath electrodiagnostic criteria for demyelination11 and the American Academy of Neurology research criteria for CIDP.
+The Joint Task Force of the European Federation of Neurological Societies/Peripheral Nerve Society (EFNS/PNS) developed electrodiagnostic guidelines to assist in the diagnosis of typical CIDP and its variants, as they strongly recommend electrodiagnosis to support a clinical diagnosis

-• Prolongation of the DML ≥50% above the upper limit of normal (ULN) in 2 nerves.
+• Prolongation of the DML ≥50% above the upper limit of normal (ULN) in 2 nerves, excluding median neuropathy from carpel tunnel syndrome

 • Reduction in motor NCV ≥30% below the lower limit of normal (LLN) in 2 nerves.

-• Prolongation of F-wave minimal latency ≥30% above the ULN in 2 nerves (≥50% above the ULN if the distal compound muscle action potential [CMAP] amplitude is <80% of the LLN).
+• Prolongation of F-wave minimal latency ≥ 20% above ULN in 2 nerves (≥50% above the ULN if the distal compound muscle action potential [CMAP] amplitude is <80% of the LLN).

-• Partial motor conduction block in 2 nerves: ≥50% amplitude reduction of the proximal relative to the distal CMAP, if the distal CMAP is ≥20% of the LLN, or in 1 nerve and at least 1 other demyelinating parameter in at least 1 other nerve.
+• Partial motor conduction block in 2 nerves: ≥30% amplitude reduction of the proximal relative to the distal negative peak CMAP, excluding the tibial nerve, and the distal negative peak CMAP amplitude ≥20% of the LLN, or in 1 nerve and ≥1 other demyelinating parameter in at least 1 other nerve.

-• Prolonged distal CMAP duration in at least 1 nerve and at least 1 other demyelinating parameter in at least 1 other nerve.
+• Prolonged distal CMAP duration in ≥1 nerve and ≥1 other demyelinating parameter in ≥1 other nerve.

-• Possible: as in the definite category, but in only 1 nerve.
-Several authors have expressed concern with this classification because of low specificity.
+• As in the strongly supportive category, but in only 1 nerve.

 Strict compliance with published evidence-based diagnostic criteria is paramount, since one-third of CIDP patients in the US have reportedly been incorrectly diagnosed and possibly receiving inappropriate treatment.19